kreslotim/Wall-SLAM/README.md

 ## 3D Design

 As zealous devotees of the enchanting Disney’s figure Wall-E, we couldn’t resist the temptation to transform our prototype into his spitting image.
-But, alas, our professor promptly intervened, bursting our bubble of whimsy with a witty remark.
+But, alas, our professor promptly intervened, bursting our bubble of whimsy with a comic remark.
 He reminded us that while Wall-E excelled in garbage collection and exuded undeniable cuteness, our project’s aspirations extended beyond those realms.
 Thus, we bid farewell to our beloved Wall-E robot, sparing it from a destiny of cuteness overload and instead refocusing our efforts on more practical endeavors.

 [https://github.com/kreslotim/Wall-SLAM/assets/56829239/6667b767-95a2-45b7-8b5e-17c26d23500b](https://github.com/kreslotim/Wall-SLAM/assets/56829239/6667b767-95a2-45b7-8b5e-17c26d23500b)